- Environmental Targets

 Certification for CASBEE for Real Estate is an evaluation system that evaluates and ranks buildings and structures in terms of their environmental performance by using CASBEE (Comprehensive Assessment System for Built Environment Efficiency).
 In addition to each building’s ability to reduce its environmental impact across a variety of areas including energy and resource conservation as well as recycling, this system comprehensively evaluates the environmental performance of each building and structure including its aesthetic appeal.

-HHR has received the rank "S (Excellent)” the highest ranking of CASBEE certification for Sphere Tower Tennozu.
+HHR has received the rank "S (Excellent)”, the highest ranking of CASBEE certification, for SHIBAURA RENASITE TOWER and Sphere Tower Tennozu.

 Received an award for fiscal 2015 Minato City Local Green City Development